 Just adding graphical controls to screens in a 5250 application will not enhance its business value.
 RAMP raises the legacy system modernization bar to a new level and delivers much more than conventional refacing technologies that provide little more than presentation enhancements.
 Applications modernized with RAMP also expand your choice of client devices including, Windows, Linux, Apple Mac, iPad and Android tablets.

 What is RAMP?

-RAMP is an application framework deployable as a Windows rich-client or Web browser application.
-You use the framework to mashup and consolidate functionality by combining 5250 and Windows applications with new components to create composite applications.
-The framework allows you to assemble composite applications from components built with RPG, Visual LANSA, Visual C# .NET, HTML pages, AJAX and many more.
+RAMP is an application framework deployable as a Windows desktop or web browser application.
+You use the framework to consolidate functionality by combining 5250 and Windows applications with new components to create composite applications.
+The framework allows you to assemble composite applications from components built with RPG, Visual LANSA, Visual C# .NET, HTML pages, and many more.

-The framework comprises a graphical user interface modelled on Microsoft Outlook, navigation tools, search filters, search results lists and an integrated work area with one or more tab panels.
-The tab panels display details from components and business objects.
-For example, the details for a customer business object will include customer name, address and credit rating.
-A tab panel can contain an existing 5250 screen, a C# component (Windows forms or Windows Presentation Foundation (WPF)) or an HTML page.
+The framework includes a graphical user interface comprising a workspace with navigation tools, search filters, search results lists and one or more panels.
+The panels display details from business objects and application components.
+For example, a panel showing details for a customer business object may include customer name, address and credit rating.
+Panels can contain existing 5250 screens, C# components or HTML pages.

 A key component of RAMP is the metadata repository.
 The repository simplifies the task of combining existing with new applications by allowing them to share the same set of business rules.
 The repository holds business rules and definitions (such as field properties, display components, formula fields, validation rules and triggers) independent from the program code.
 Separating business rules from program code makes them available to any application.
 Rule maintenance and enhancement occurs in one place and the rules apply consistently across all applications.